Law & Order: Criminal Intent season 2

 The second season of Law & Order: Criminal Intent premiered September 29, 2002 and ended May 18, 2003 on NBC.
+In Indonesian, the series was aired on Trans TV in 2003-2004, in TPI (now MNCTV) in 2005-2006, Global TV (now GTV) in 2007-2008, in B-Channel (now RTV) in 2009-2010.

 Production

 Law & Order: Criminal Intent was renewed a second season in May 2002 and production began in Summer 2002.
 Show runner/executive producer René Balcer became head writer this season, writing every episode of the season.

 Peter Jankowski was promoted to executive producer this season; last season Jankowski was a co-executive producer.
 Co-executive producers this season were Fred Berner, Arthur W. Forney, and Theresa Rebeck with John L. Roman and Michael Kewley serving as producers.
 Supervising producers were Roz Weinman and Marlane Gomard Meyer.
 Original Law & Order writer and co-executive producer at the time, Michael S. Chernuchin was consulting producer and Tim DeLuca as associate producer.
 Mary Rae Thewlis became co-producer starting with the 6th episode, "Malignant".
 Warren Leight, who later became co-executive producer and then show runner/executive producer, began as a producer with the 10th episode, "Con-Text".
 Balcer hired Leight from a recommendation by co-executive producer, Theresa Rebeck.